Text4baby Research and Evaluation

 - The University of Maryland School of Public Health, Herschel S. Horowitz Center for Health Literacy is conducting two separate evaluation efforts, including (1) a small pilot to assess receptivity to Text4baby messages and knowledge, awareness and behavioral outcomes among Text4baby participants and non-participants; and (2) an analysis of Text4baby messages based on health communication and health behavior theory in an effort to identify how Text4baby messages align with theories.

-Text4baby regularly consults with experts to guide our internal research and evaluation efforts.
-Current and future research and evaluation efforts include:
+Text4baby regularly consults and collaborates with experts on research and evaluation efforts.
+Current research and evaluation efforts include:

 - Text4baby worked with the California Department of Health and Immunize Nevada to implement a childhood vaccination module pilot project in March 2013.
 The goal of the project was to gain insight on self-reported childhood vaccination status and well baby visit attendance among Text4baby participants.
 Preliminary results show higher self-reported appointment attendance among participants who received educational and appointment reminder messages compared to those who did not receive them, and high rates of self-reported hepatitis B vaccination in the pilot project sample.
 Click here to learn more about the results of the immunization module.